bingyangchen/KM-software/System Design/System Design 101.md

 2. Server resources: The asymmetric encryption adds quite a lot of mathematical overhead.
 It is not suitable for data transmissions in long sessions.

-### Oauth 2.0 Explained With Simple Terms.
+### Oauth 2.0 Explained With Simple Terms

 OAuth 2.0 is a powerful and secure framework that allows different applications to securely interact with each other on behalf of users without sharing sensitive credentials.

 ![[oAuth2.jpg]]

 The entities involved in OAuth are the User, the Server, and the Identity Provider (IDP).

 What Can an OAuth Token Do?

 When you use OAuth, you get an OAuth token that represents your identity and permissions.
 This token can do a few important things:

 Single Sign-On (SSO): With an OAuth token, you can log into multiple services or apps using just one login, making life easier and safer.

 Authorization Across Systems: The OAuth token allows you to share your authorization or access rights across various systems, so you don't have to log in separately everywhere.

 Accessing User Profile: Apps with an OAuth token can access certain parts of your user profile that you allow, but they won't see everything.

 Remember, OAuth 2.0 is all about keeping you and your data safe while making your online experiences seamless and hassle-free across different applications and services.

 ### Top 4 Forms of Authentication Mechanisms

 ![[top4-most-used-auth.jpg]]

 - SSH Keys:

     Cryptographic keys are used to access remote systems and servers securely

 - OAuth Tokens:

     Tokens that provide limited access to user data on third-party applications

 - SSL Certificates:

     Digital certificates ensure secure and encrypted communication between servers and clients

 - Credentials:

     User authentication information is used to verify and grant access to various systems and services